 This sector promises a huge and quick return on investment.
 Companies and individuals can invest in this sector of the Nigerian economy.
-The nation has the man power and the material resources to drive this sector of the economy.
+The nation has the manpower and the material resources to drive this sector of the economy.

-Therefore companies and individuals can use this opportunity to setup health care centers across the nation.
+Therefore companies and individuals can use this opportunity to set up health care centers across the nation.

 Oil and Gas

-Therefore companies and individuals can use this opportunity to setup petrochemical companies across the nation.
+Therefore companies and individuals can use this opportunity to set up petrochemical companies across the nation.

-Investor can explore the opportunities untapped in this sector of the economy.
+Investors can explore the opportunities untapped in this sector of the economy.

 Giving the huge population of Nigeria, investment in the transportation sector has been rewarding.

-Plans are on ground to further develop the maritime industry by constructing two new seaports in Bonny, Rivers State, and Lekki, Lagos State.
+Plans are on the ground to further develop the maritime industry by constructing two new seaports in Bonny, Rivers State, and Lekki, Lagos State.

 Furthermore, The Aviation Sector is not left out from this chain of development as the Federal Government has announced approval to concession the international airports in Abuja and Lagos.